Upcoming Events for Minnesota Critical Access Hospitals

 Minnesota MBQIP Open Calls

-Stratis Health hosts open discussion calls for Minnesota CAHs to support CAHs to submit data for core MBQIP measures, share promising practices with other CAHs, and have a chance to ask questions of Stratis Health staff and each other.
-CAHs are encouraged to review their MBQIP reports ahead of the calls and come with questions.
+Stratis Health hosts open discussion calls for Minnesota CAHs to support CAHs in submitting data for core MBQIP measures, sharing promising practices with other CAHs, and having a chance to ask questions of Stratis Health staff and each other.
+CAHs are encouraged to review their MBQIP reports before the calls and to come with questions.
+Calls occasionally focus on a specific measure or topic (such as EDTC or the CAH Assessment).
+Upcoming calls, as well as recordings and materials from past calls, are listed below.